furkan101/vun.js/README.md

 vun.js is a simple library written in Node.js for inserting, reading and deleting data in JSON format without any database server dependencies.

-# Contributing
-All you have to do is forking repository, coding stuff, committing and creating pull request.
-I suggest using GitHub Desktop.

 # Installation

 To install vun.js, use following command on your terminal: